World’s First Global Maritime Competition

 Tanker and Bunker Vessel Suffer Contact Damage During STS Operation

-Real Life Incident: A tanker at anchor was preparing to moor a large bunker vessel on her port side to receive fuel.
-When she was nearly in position, (bow to bow configuration with both vessels’ sterns in line) the bunker vessel passed two sternlines to the tanker’s port quarter, where they were belayed on bitts.
+A tanker at anchor was preparing to moor a large bunker vessel on her port side to receive fuel.
+When she was nearly in position (bow to bow configuration with both vessels’ sterns in line), the bunker vessel passed two sternlines to the tanker’s port quarter, where they were belayed on bitts.

 The lines were hove tight.
 Due to the absence of any lines forward, the bow of the bunker vessel canted away, causing the sterns of the two vessels to close.
 Despite numerous attempts by the tanker’s crew to warn them, the crew and the bridge team on the bunker vessel failed to notice or react to the impending collision.

 The bunker vessel’s accommodation and quarter made several contacts with the tanker’s side shell.
-In order to avoid further impact damage, the bunker vessel was cast off and the fuel transfer operation was aborted.
+To avoid further impact damage, the bunker vessel was cast off, and the fuel transfer operation was aborted.

 The next morning, following a review of the mooring manoeuvre and evaluation of the prevailing and expected sea conditions, it was decided to proceed with the fuel transfer operation.
-Unfortunately, due to the bunker vessel’s slight residual headway, once again her sternlines tightened and drew her stern in towards the tanker, and both vessels sustained more contact damage in the stern regions.
+Unfortunately, due to the bunker vessel’s slight residual headway, her sternlines once again tightened and drew her stern towards the tanker, and both vessels sustained additional contact damage in the stern regions.

-In this incident also, the bunker vessel was cast off and ordered to move away.
-Both incidents were reported to the office and other concerned parties, including the classification society to survey the damage.
+In this incident, the bunker vessel was cast off and ordered to move away.
+Both incidents were reported to the office and to other concerned parties, including the classification society, for surveying the damage.
 On the third attempt, the vessels safely moored alongside each other, and the bunkering operation was completed without further incident.

 Result of investigation